dbsntw/RSSReader/README.md

 ```
 public class MainActivity extends AppCompatActivity implements FetchFeedDelegate
 ```
-2. Write your feed data handler code in the callback function of the interface.
+2. Write your feed data handler code by implementing the callback function defined by the interface.

 ```
 @Override